gsi-ee/dabc/README.txt

 4. After successful compilation "dabclogin" script will be generated, which should be called like ". dabclogin" before dabc can be used

-5. Use executable "dabc_run" for single node batch mode.
+5. Use executable "dabc_exe" for single node batch mode.

 6. For DIM GUI controls:
     * Start the DIM name server _once_ (by typing dimDns)